Deep Rising: Plot

-Amidst a storm, Captain John Finnegan and his crew, Joey Pantucci, and Leila are hired by mercenaries Hanover, Mulligan, Mason, Billy, T-Ray, Mamooli, and Vivo to pilot their boat across the South China Sea to an undisclosed rendezvous point.
-Meanwhile, the Argonautica, a luxury cruise ship built and owned by Simon Canton, is undertaking its maiden voyage when a saboteur disables the ship's navigation and communication systems.
-A large object rises from beneath and rams the vessel, leaving it dead in the water, and the panicking passengers are attacked and slaughtered by unseen creatures.
+Captain John Finnegan and his crew, Joey and Leila, are hired by mercenaries Hanover, Mulligan, Mason, Billy, T-Ray, Mamooli, and Vivo to pilot their boat across the South China Sea to an undisclosed rendezvous point.
+Meanwhile, the Argonautica, a luxury cruise ship built and owned by Simon Canton, is undertaking its maiden voyage.
+Thief Trillian is discovered and taken to the brig.
+An unidentified saboteur disables the ship’s navigation and communication systems.
+Something rises from beneath and rams the vessel, leaving it dead in the water, and the passengers are slaughtered by unseen creatures.

-Finnegan's boat collides with a speedboat shaken loose from the Argonautica during the collision, prompting Finnegan to exasperatedly ask "Now what?" (a catchphrase Finnegan repeats throughout the whole film).
-It is at this point that the mercenaries take over and reveal they intend to rob the Argonauticas passengers and vault, before sinking the ship with torpedoes stowed aboard the boat.
-The group boards the ship, leaving Leila and Billy behind to repair the boat, where they are both killed by the creatures.
+A speedboat that the “Argonautica” has shaken loose collides with Finnegan's boat.
+The mercenaries seize control with the intention of looting the passengers and vault of the Argonautica and then using the torpedoes stored on board to sink the ship.
+Leaving Leila and Billy behind to repair the boat, the group boards the ship.
 The group reaches the ballroom only to find blood and no sign of the passengers.
-Finnegan and Joey go to the ship's workshop to scavenge parts to repair the boat.
-Meanwhile, T-Ray goes off to investigate strange noises and is torn to shreds by the creatures.
-Mamooli contacts Hanover but is dragged off by the unseen creatures, forcing Finnegan and Joey to flee.
-They run into a woman named Trillian, a passenger who was imprisoned for stealing.
-Meanwhile, Hanover's group reaches the vault and Vivo opens it, only to be mistakenly killed by Canton, who was hiding inside the vault along with Captain Atherton and three other passengers.
+Finnegan and Joey go to the ship's workshop to scavenge parts to repair the boat under Mamooli and T-Ray’s guard.
+While repairing their boat, Leila is dragged away by the creatures.
+The creatures kill T-Ray as he investigates the unusual noises.
+Before dragging Mamooli away as well.
+Finnegan and Joey flee and encounter an escaped Trillian.

+The mercenaries reach the vault, and Vivo opens it.
+However, Canton, who was hiding inside with Captain Atherton and three other passengers, mistakenly kills Vivo.
 Mason and Mulligan panic and accidentally kill the passengers.
+The mercenaries, Canton, & the Captain flee the creatures and subsequently encounter Finnegan, Joey, and Trillian.

-Canton and Atherton explain to the mercenaries that the ship has been attacked by unknown creatures that killed everyone else on board.
-Under questioning, Canton is found to be the saboteur, having hired the mercenaries to sink the unprofitable ship so that he could collect on the insurance.
-The group is attacked by creatures resembling giant spike-covered tentacles, which eat Atherton.
-Canton theorizes that the creatures are an extreme evolution of the Ottoia, which drain their victims of their bodily fluids and then eject the carcasses.
-The survivors flee, but Mason is grabbed by a creature and kills himself by detonating a grenade.
+Canton is revealed as the saboteur, having hired the mercenaries to sink the unprofitable ship so that he could collect on the insurance.
+The creatures appear as Canton and Captain Atherton fight, releasing a partially digested Billy after Finnegan shoots it.
+After the creatures attack and eat Captain Atherton, Canton theorizes the creatures are an evolution of Ottoia, which drain their victims of their bodily fluids and then eject the bloody carcasses.

+As the survivors flee, Mason is grabbed by a creature.
+He kills himself by detonating a grenade.
 Mulligan elects to stay behind in the crew's galley until a rescue party can arrive.
-While arguing with the others, a creature slips in through the range hood; Mulligan scares it off but is ambushed and devoured by another.
+A creature approaches Mulligan, who scares it off with fire from the stove before being devoured from behind by another creature.